I’ve sort of given up on the idea of ‘the underpainting.’

 We might say ‘i just need to get the underpainting in.
 This is just the underpainting.
 I will figure it out later.’

-The muddled brush strokes, the working it out, the fine edge, and the soft cascade of color that pours out of your brush: they are all just part of the process of making the painting and no part should be dismissed or approached with less presence.
+But it is more than that: it is muddled brush strokes and working it out.
+It is finding the fine edge and the soft cascade of color that pours out of your brush.
+These are just part of the process of making the painting and no part should be dismissed or approached with less presence.

-Certainly there is a last and final brush stroke.
-Perhaps everything is underpainting to that final brush stroke.
+Certainly there is a last and final brush stroke and perhaps everything is underpainting to that final brush stroke.